 Corine Bradley of Elmsford, New York slipped into eternal rest on Sunday, November 17, 2019.
 She was 100 years old and died peacefully of natural causes.

-To plant a memorial tree in honor of Corine Bradley (Addison), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Corine Bradley (Addison), please visit our Heartfelt Sympathies Store.

 Corine was born to loving parents, Sampson and Lela (Copeland) Addison on June 26, 1919 in Sumter, South Carolina.
 Their close-knit family included siblings Marie, Oscar, Carrie, Smith, Georgia, Alice, Beatrice and Jay.
 All pre-deceased her.
 She maintained a very close relationship with her siblings and their children over the years.
 In July 1941, she married her childhood friend James Bradley of Bishopville, South Carolina.
 They relocated to Harlem, New York seeking new opportunities for employment.
 When James entered the army during World War II, Corine returned to Sumter, South Carolina until the War was over.

 When James returned from the War, they returned to New York moved to the Bronx, raised their daughters and eventually moved to Elmsford, New York.
 While living in the Bronx, the whole family was confirmed as Episcopalians and attended St. Andrew’s Church, on Castle Hill Avenue.
 When the family moved to Elmsford, they were referred to Grace Episcopal Church, White Plains.
 During her active years at Grace, Corine participated in the daytime ECW group, attended Bible Study group and with her granddaughter Tiffany, helped organized a North White Plains youth group.